-Cancer is a complex set of processes that result from the interaction of genetic, clinical and environmental factors, "environmental" including the physical environment, as well as the public health, cultural, economical and political environments.
+Clinically and epidemiologically, cancer is a complex set of diseases that result from the accumulation of genetic and epigenetic alterations during the lifecourse interaction of genetic, epigenetic and environmental processes –"environmental" including the physical environment as well as the health and sociocultural environments.
+We believe that studies on the molecular bases of cancer:

-We also think that the so-called "schism" among basic, clinical and public health sciences impacts negatively on all three domains both in practical terms and in terms of scientific knowledge.
+We also think that the so-called "schism" among basic, clinical and public health sciences impacts negatively on all three domains, both in practical terms and in terms of scientific knowledge.

 Coordinator:

-Miquel Porta
+Miquel Porta(ELIMINAR)

 Tel: